SmokinCaterpillar/pypet/doc/source/tutorial.rst

 * `comment`

-    A nice descriptive comment about what you are going to do in your experiment.
+    A nice descriptive comment about what you are going to do in your numerical experiment.

 * `log_folder`

-    The environment makes use of logging.
+    The environment makes use of logging_.
 You can specify a folder where all log-files should be stored.
 Default is `current_working_directory/logs/`.

 * `multiproc`